Which place is cheaper, Cologne or Nuremberg?

 In the spring, Nuremberg is around the same temperature as Cologne.
-Typically, the spring temperatures in Nuremberg in April are around 10°C (50°F), and Cologne is about 10°C (50°F).
+Typically, the spring temperatures in Nuremberg in April average around 10°C (50°F), and Cologne averages at about 10°C (50°F).

 In the spring, Nuremberg often gets more sunshine than Cologne.
 Nuremberg gets 166 hours of sunny skies this time of year, while Cologne receives 152 hours of full sun.